aAa1928/california-housing-prices-ml-regression/README.md

 ## Overview

 This project uses PyTorch to build a neural network regression model for housing price prediction.
-The model analyzes several geographic and demographic variables to predict median house values in California districts.
+The model analyzes several geographic and demographic variables to predict median house values in California districts, based on the 1990 California Census.

 ## Dataset